top of page

 The Role of the Ruach HaKodesh

-We follow the Biblical calendar, which begins in the spring with the month of Aviv (Exodus 12:2).
-This calendar aligns with the appointed times (moedim) set by Yahveh and helps us honor His holy days in their proper seasons (Leviticus 23:4).
+We follow the calendar ordained by YHWH, which begins in the month of Aviv (Exodus 12:2).
+This calendar anchors the appointed times (moedim) and allows us to honor God’s seasons faithfully (Leviticus 23:4).

 The Role of Israel and the Nations